Sanskrit Pearl of the day:

 Meaning of the subhAShita:

-Indulgence has many deficiencies; disciplining has many efficiencies.
+Indulgence has many deficiencies, (and) disciplining has many efficiencies.
 Hence, discipline children and students.
 Do not indulge them.

 Commentary:

-Children do not have an idea of what is good and what is not.
-Many times, they do not have the vision to see tomorrow's repercussions due to today's choices; and sometimes, they just want to test the limits.
-These happen due to obvious reasons.
-1) they are children and 2) they lack the experience and knowledge required to make their decisions.
+Children do not have precise ideas of what is good and what is not.
+Many times, they do not have the vision to see tomorrow's repercussions due to today's choices.
+Sometimes, they just want to test the limits.
+These happen for obvious reasons—they are children, and they lack the experience and knowledge required to make their decisions.
 Most often, it is also seen that they do not have the firmness of mind to stick to their choice either.
 They suddenly want something else just because they changed their mind!

-If parents or teachers indulge in every single fancy of the child, there will be no end to it.
-Also, the child will never learn the true value for the possessions he has.
+If parents or teachers indulge every single fancy request of the child, there will be no end to it.
+The child may also never learn the true value of the possessions he has.
 He will learn to take the things and people for granted.
 He will not be able to connect bad outcomes to the bad choices he made!
-His judgement will get clouded and he will be entrapped in a vicious cycle of failure as he grows up.
+His judgment will get clouded and he will be entrapped in a vicious cycle of failure as he grows up.

-Teach children 'discipline', through discipline.
+Teach children 'discipline' by disciplining them.
 Discipline is the bridge between goals and accomplishments.
 Equip your children and students with this one essential skill!

 pada vigrahaH: